 I hope this gives you cause to contemplate on any barriers you ask the Holy Spirit to reveal within you and ask Him to guide you in your efforts to remove them through His power within you.

 Then, ask Him to show you how to build healthy boundaries to show all you know and meet your true commitment to your walk in Christ Jesus and the perfect will of your Father God.
-Ask the Lord to use these boundaries as a positive influence, drawing in others a desire to so the same.
+Ask the Lord to use these boundaries as a positive influence, drawing in others a desire to do the same.